tuanmp/euro-sat/README.md

-# Image classification using euro-sat data
+# Image classification using Euro-SAT data